FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 Notice of Motion submitted by Councillor S. Benson

-**I will move at the next Meeting that this Council will adopt a rights-based Ethical**

-**Procurement Policy (EPP), ensuring that every endeavour is made to ensure that Council**

-**tender processes are consistent with the principles of the UN guiding principles on Business**

-**and Human Rights, OECD, Guidelines for Multinational Enterprises and the Global Sullivan**

-**Principles (1999) - to promote respect for human rights by companies with which they do**

-**business.****The EPP will incorporate widely accepted and precisely formulated international**

-**standards and explain clearly how the policy will be implemented.
-The primary aim of the**

-**EPP is to ensure that human rights obligations are properly acknowledged, observed and**

-**respected at all stages of the procurement process.**

-**REPLY:**
+**I will move at the next Meeting that this Council will adopt a rights-based EthicalProcurement Policy (EPP), ensuring that every endeavour is made to ensure that Counciltender processes are consistent with the principles of the UN guiding principles on Businessand Human Rights, OECD, Guidelines for Multinational Enterprises and the Global SullivanPrinciples (1999) - to promote respect for human rights by companies with which they dobusiness.The EPP will incorporate widely accepted and precisely formulated internationalstandards and explain clearly how the policy will be implemented.
+The primary aim of theEPP is to ensure that human rights obligations are properly acknowledged, observed andrespected at all stages of the procurement process.REPLY:**

 The Council has a Procurement Policy in place, which is based on the Public